torrejonv/teranode/docs/services/blockAssembly.md

 ## Description [TODO ]

-- Business rationale / what it is fo
+- Business rationale / what it is for

 - Architecture

   -Jake's Code breakdown     - Process flows / diagrams .
   - Sequence diagrams (1 or more)

 - input  / output

 ## Technology and specific Stores

+##  Directory Structure and Main Files

 ## How to run